intershop/intershop-pwa/docs/guides/authentication_punchout.md

 ## Login

-A user can login by navigating to the `/punchout` or `/login` route.
+A user can log in by navigating to the `/punchout` or `/login` route.
-For this purpose [specific query params](../../src/app/extensions/punchout/identity-provider/punchout-identity-provider.ts) need to be added to the given route depending on whether the OCI or the cXML punchout should be used.
+For this purpose, [specific query params](../../src/app/extensions/punchout/identity-provider/punchout-identity-provider.ts) need to be added to the given route depending on whether the OCI or the cXML punchout should be used.
-For the OCI punchout login the user needs to add the `HOOK_URL`, `USERNAME` and `PASSWORD` as query parameters, while the cXML user has to include the `sid` and `access-token`.
+For the OCI punchout login, the user needs to add the `HOOK_URL`, `USERNAME` and `PASSWORD` as query parameters, while the cXML user has to include the `sid` and `access-token`.
 In addition, the [cXML punchout tester](https://punchoutcommerce.com/tools/cxml-punchout-tester) could be used to log in a cXML punchout user.
 The request [/customers/${CustomersKey}/punchouts/cxml1.2/setuprequest](https://support.intershop.com/kb/index.php/Display/29L952#l1142) to create a new cXML punchout session must be inserted as the URL with the credentials of the cXML punchout user.
 When the session is created successfully, the punchout tester will redirect to the ICM configured PWA deployment `/punchout` route.